prototypsthlm/Switchboard/README.md

 * Spotify
 * The Movie Database

-although not 100% of all API-actions are supported.
+although not 100% of all API-methods are supported.

 Setting it up as a service
 -------------